danielbush/oneput/DEFINITIONS.md

   - to get a collapsed state we simply remove the trailing space
   - we add a class to identify the token is collapsed in case we want to highlight it
   - most of the time we want uncollapsed tokens in NEGATIVE_SPACE .
 But we can toggle them to COLLAPSE them if we want.  eg `<em>foo<strong>bar</strong>baz</em>` have `foo`, `bar` and `baz` in collapsed states.  `<em>foo <strong>bar </strong>baz </em>` are in uncollapsed states.
+- JOIN
+  - when a TOKEN (t) is JOIN'ed with the next or previous (p), p is remove and its text is appended or prepended respectively to t.
+- LINE_SPLIT
+  - the operation of splitting a LINE before or after the current TOKEN
+- LINE_PARENT_SPLIT
+  - the operation of splitting a LINE's parent element (F_ELEM) before or after the LINE.
+  - an example might be splitting an `li` before the `p` where the user's currently selected TOKEN lies in `p`.

 ## Outdated